An ankle fracture is a break in one or more of the bones of the ankle joint – the tibia, fibula and talus. Two joints are involved in ankle fractures:

 If you think you have broken the ankle joint seek medical help as soon as possible.
 NHS advise you call 111 or go to an urgent care centre.

-The team assessing a suspected fracture may take an X-ray – to determine whether a fracture is displaced or not displaced.
+If an ankle fracture is suspected, your Physio will strongly urge you to attend hospital where the team assessing a suspected fracture may take an X-ray – to determine whether a fracture is displaced or not displaced.
 A displaced fracture is less common and may need to be properly lined up and stabilised.
 This may involve an anaesthetic and potentially metal pinning or plating of the bones.

 CT or MRI scans are sometimes needed for:

+The Physiotherapist can also answer any questions you may have about your pain, such as what is causing the pain and the likely recovery time with your rehabilitation programme.
 A plaster cast or a special boot is used to manage a fracture where the bones are stable and have not moved position.
 You will be provided with walking aids such as elbow crutches and may be instructed to keep your weight off the injured foot.
 Your Doctor/Physiotherapist will discuss with you how long you should expect to wear the plaster or boot and explain how much weight you can put on that leg when standing or walking.

 The choice between conservative and operative treatment will depend on individual circumstances.
 Evidence as to which produces the best long-term outcomes is mixed and sometimes contradictory, although a 2012 review concluded that generally unstable fractures fare better with surgical treatment, the decision being based on the degree of distal fibular dislocation and the fracture type.